Foster Care: General Books

 Adopting The Older Child by Claudia L. Jewett – One of the classics of adoption literature, and for good reason.
-This book traces the process of adopting an older child from the the honeymoon period, through the testing phase and on to the full integration into a family, and offers practical, caring advice on how to handle the unique struggles of each phase.
+Adopting The Older Child gives an in-depth examination of the older child adoption process, including the the feelings and reactions of everyone involved.
+Jewett characterizes the entire adoption journey from the viewpoint of each participant without neglecting the red-tape snafus that can delay or distress, and uses five composite cases to illumine the more common stumbling blocks and dividends.
+It traces the adjustment stages from the honeymoon period, through the testing phase and on to the full integration into a family, and offers practical, caring advice on how to handle the unique struggles of each phase.

-The Connected Child by Dr. Karyn Purvis – This book is often the first book that parents read when adopting a child past infancy or a child “from a hard place”.
+The Connected Child: Bring Hope and Healing to Your Adoptive Family by Dr. Karyn Purvis – This book is often the first book that parents read when adopting a child past infancy or a child “from a hard place.”
+This is an excellent parenting book for all parents regardless how their child joined the family, but it pays special attention to addressing the sometimes complex and confusing behaviors of foster/adopted children.
 What I appreciate as much as Dr. Purvis’s wisdom is her warmth and compassion for both the child and the parents and her basic philosophy of “focus first on connections and then on corrections.”
-You can listen to my interview with Dr. Purvis on the Creating a Family radio show.
+After reading this book, you will feel hopeful and energized.
+You can listen to an interview with Dr. Purvis on the Creating a Family Radio Show/Podcast.